 The Cooking Ape Hypothesis: How Humans Became Intelligent

-Chimpanzees are our closest cousins, yet we differ from them in many aspects – the main one being our brain capacity.
+Chimpanzees are our closest cousins, yet we differ from them in many aspects—the most telling being our brain capacities.
 Have you ever wondered how humans diverged from apes and how we attained our (allegedly) superior intelligence?
 It might be hard to believe, but the reason could be as simple as the act of cooking.
 Known as the ‘Cooking Ape hypothesis’, many scientists today agree that cooking was the catalyst for the development of our intelligence.